ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 It this tutorial we've build ``Flask`` application following dependency injection principle.
 We've used ``Dependency Injector`` as a dependency injection framework.

-The heart of this application is the container.
+The main part of this application is the container.
 It keeps all the application components and their dependencies in one place:

 .. code-block:: python